Maxime Weygand: Early years

 Weygand was born on 21 January 1867, allegedly at 39 Boulevard de Waterloo in Brussels, of unknown parents.
-The biographer Bernard Destremau gave five possible sets of parents: Leopold II with either the wife of the Austrian diplomat Count Zichy or an anonymous Mexican woman (dismissed as doubtful); Charlotte, wife of then-Archduke Maximilian of Austria, and the Belgian officer Alfred van der Smissen (widely supported); a tutor named David Cohen and a French woman named Thérèse Denimal ("lacks credibility"); Charlotte and a Mexican Colonel Lopez ("difficult to hide"); and Maximilian of Austria and a Mexican dancer called Lupe.
+The biographer Bernard Destremau gave five possible sets of parents: Leopold II with either the wife of the Austrian diplomat Count Zichy or an anonymous Mexican woman (dismissed as doubtful); Charlotte, wife of then-Archduke Maximilian of Austria, and the Belgian officer Alfred van der Smissen (the most widely supported); a tutor named David Cohen and a French woman named Thérèse Denimal ("lacks credibility"); Charlotte and a Mexican Colonel Lopez ("difficult to hide"); and Maximilian of Austria and a Mexican dancer called Lupe.
 The various theories of Mexican extraction, however, require some kind of record forgery; regardless, Weygand's short stature and appearance may suggest a partially-European antecedence with a connection to the Austrian court suggested by the funds provided for his education in youth.
-In 2003, the French journalist Dominique Paoli claimed to have found evidence that Weygand's father was indeed van der Smissen, but the mother was Melanie Metternich-Zichy, lady-in-waiting to Charlotte (and daughter of Prince Klemens von Metternich, Austrian Chancellor).
+In 2003, the French journalist Dominique Paoli claimed to have found evidence that Weygand's father was indeed van der Smissen, but the mother was Melanie Metternich-Zichy, lady-in-waiting to Charlotte and daughter of Klemens von Metternich.
 Paoli further claimed that Weygand had been born in mid-1865, not January 1867 as is generally claimed.
 This theory is rejected by historians as most accounts place Metternich-Zichy in European circles, not Mexico, at the time Weygand was conceived.